Pacode74/pandas-exploratory-data-analysis-project-olympics-games/README.md

 This project is based on "The Complete Pandas Bootcamp 2023 - Data Science with Python," a course offered by Udemy and taught by Alexander Hagmann.
-It presents a Data Aggregation challenge, requiring the application and combination of various concepts and methods.

-This project is focuses on Exploratory Data analysis (EDA).
+This project is focusing on Exploratory Data analysis (EDA).
 EDA is a crucial step in the data analysis process that involves summarizing, visualizing, and understanding the main characteristics and patterns within a dataset.
 The primary objectives of EDA in this project: